-- Bachelor of Arts, Washington University, 1992
+- BA, Washington University, 1992

-- Doctor of Philosophy, Harvard University, 2002
+- PhD, Harvard University, 2002

 She obtained a PhD in genetics at Harvard University in 2002.
-Her thesis lab was that of Constance L. Cepko, Ph.D.
+Her thesis lab was that of Constance L. Cepko, PhD.
 Her work focused on development of the neural retina, specifically the transcription factors and secreted factors that determine the positional identity of the progenitor cells.
-For her postdoctoral training, Professor Peters joined the lab of Erik M. Jorgensen, Ph.D. at the University of Utah.
-Here Maureen studied the molecules controlling the one minute digestive motor program of C. elegans.
+For her postdoctoral training, Peters joined the lab of Erik M. Jorgensen, PhD, at the University of Utah.
+Here she studied the molecules controlling the one minute digestive motor program of C. elegans.

 In 2005, she joined the faculty of the Department of Biology at Oberlin College, where she continues to study the digestive program of C. elegans using molecular genetics approaches.
 She is assisted by undergraduate researchers in her research lab and the teaching labs.